 Once you have read, understood and agreed how the online services in our practice works and what information you can access and happy to give consent for online access to be made available then you will have access to be able to:

 book certain appointments online

 view parts of your GP record, including information about medication, allergies, vaccinations, previous illnesses and test results

-Patient Access Consent Form: completion of this consent form will allow you to have part access to your records until your medical records have been checked and then you will have access as stated in the FAQ, please note this process may take a while, please be patient - online access for patients age 13 and over.
+Consent Form: completion of this consent form will allow you to have part access to your records until your medical records have been checked and then you will have access as stated in the FAQ, please note this process may take a while for your medical information to be reviewed, please be patient - online access for patients age 13 and over.

-***Please note from time to time third party systems working with our clinical system run updates and/ or may experience technical difficulties from time to time - please bear with them during these times and contact the surgery in the first instant to access the services you require ***
+***Please note from time to time third party systems working with our clinical system run updates and may experience technical difficulties on occasion - please bear with them during these times and contact the support team of the GP online services of your choice

 Help for those who need support going online